tulikaMithal/Support-Vector-Machine/README.md

 Input parameters: training dataset, actual target class value of training data and test dataset.

 Training dataset: consists of samples of malicious and benign executables.
-2000 bigrams are used as features.
+2000 mnemonic bigrams are used as features.
 Target class value is '1' for malware and '-1' for benign samples.

 Output: Gives output '1' or '-1'